By Jayne Dixon Weber

 Larry asked, “Did that little girl say something to you?”

-“Yeah she did,” I answered.
-“She asked me if Ian had a disability, and I told her ‘No.’ If I am going to lie to a five-year-old girl – someone I will never see again, someone who seemed really nice – how will I ever do this?”
+“Yeah, she did,” I answered.
+“She asked me if Ian had a disability, and I told her no. If I am going to lie to a 5-year-old girl — someone I will never see again, someone who seemed really nice — how will I ever do this?”

 That is where I started.

 I started thinking about why I lied to that little girl.
 Obviously, I had not accepted the diagnosis, and I know part of that was because I didn’t know what it meant or what it was going to mean.
 Was I afraid of how that little girl was going to respond?
 Was she going to get a look of horror on her face, or would she have been sympathetic?
 I didn’t know.
-I realized I was afraid of how people were going to respond.
+I realized I was afraid of how people would respond to Ian.

 I finally told my neighbor, “Ian has Fragile X syndrome.”
-She didn’t do the “Oh no” or “I am so sorry.”
-She was very calm, like it was not that big of a deal, and proceeded to tell me about an inclusive preschool at University of Colorado.
+She didn’t do the “Oh no!” or “I am so sorry!”
+She was very calm, like it was not that big of a deal, and proceeded to tell me about an inclusive preschool at the University of Colorado.
 It was not far from where we lived.